The Man Without Qualities: Plot summary

 Part I, titled A Sort of Introduction, is an introduction to the protagonist, a mathematician named Ulrich who is in search of a sense of life and reality but fails to find it.
 His ambivalence towards morals and indifference to life has brought him to the state of being "a man without qualities", depending on the outer world to form his character.
 A kind of keenly analytical passivity is his most typical attitude.

 Musil once said that it is not particularly difficult to describe Ulrich in his main features.
 Ulrich himself only knows he is strangely indifferent to all his qualities.
 Lack of any profound essence and ambiguity as a general attitude to life are his principal characteristics.

 Meanwhile, we meet a murderer and rapist, Moosbrugger, who is condemned for his murder of a prostitute.
 Other protagonists are Ulrich's mistress, Bonadea, and Clarisse, his friend Walter's neurotic wife, whose refusal to go along with commonplace existence leads to her insanity.

-In Part II, Pseudoreality Prevails, Ulrich joins the so-called "Collateral Campaign" or "Parallel Campaign", preparations for a celebration in honor of 70 years of the Austrian Emperor Franz Joseph's reign.
+In Part II, Pseudoreality Prevails, Ulrich joins the so-called "Collateral Campaign" or "Parallel Campaign", preparations for a celebration in honor of 70 years of the Austrian Emperor Franz Joseph I's reign.
 That same year, 1918, the German Emperor Wilhelm II would have been ruler of his country for 30 years.
 This coincidence prompts Count Leinsdorf to suggest the creation of a committee to explore a suitable way to demonstrate Austria's political, cultural, and philosophical supremacy via a festival which will capture the minds of the Austrian Emperor's subjects and people of the world forever.
 On that account, many bright and vague ideas and visions are discussed (e.g., The Year of Austria, The World Year, The Austrian Peace Year or The Austrian World Peace Year).